 If, instead, you qualify for a pretrial diversion program in Harris County, Montgomery County or Fort Bend County for a misdemeanor shoplifting charge, you can seek an expungement of your criminal record immediately after you complete the program and your case is dismissed.

 It normally takes around 60 to 90 days after your arrest date to be accepted into a pretrial diversion program.
 After completing the program, you could possibly get your record expunged within eight or nine months after being arrested.

 With help from your shoplifting defense lawyer, you also can seek other defenses against a shoplifting charge if you go to court to face such a charge.
 That would depend on the individual circumstances of your case.

 Clearly, you should hire a knowledgeable Texas shoplifting attorney to handle your case.
 Such an attorney is skilled Houston criminal defense attorney Neal Davis.

-Contact the Neal Davis Law Firm today for a free and confidential legal review of your case and a full understanding of Texas penalties for shoplifting.
+Contact the Neal Davis Law Firm today for a confidential legal review of your case and a full understanding of Texas penalties for shoplifting.
 Then, make the right decision about hiring the right defense lawyer for a shoplifting charge.
 Your freedom and your financial independence depend on it.